zaphosting/docs/docs/gameserver-server-down-what-now.md

 ---
 id: gameserver-server-down-what-now
-title: "Server down: What now?"
+title: 'Game server: Server down - What now?'
 description: Information on what to do if your game server from ZAP-Hosting has crashed or is down - ZAP-Hosting.com documentation
 sidebar_label: Server crash - What to do?
 ---